insight-creative/Animal-Care-Center/content/services/surgery/index.md

 services_intro:
   heading: Surgery
   copy: "Animal Care Center of Buffalo Grove provides routine and advanced surgical procedures.
 We recommend a complete medical workup prior to anesthesia to ensure the utmost level of safety for your pet.
-Our highly skilled doctors can perform many soft tissue and orthopedic procedures such as:
+Our highly skilled doctors can perform many soft tissue and orthopedic procedures such as:"
-"
   service_list:
     - service: Routine spay and neuter
     - service: Cystotomy for removal of bladder stones